-Boosting Morale and Productivity at Work
+Boosting Morale at Work

 A New year means planning for business changes, perhaps moving location, hiring new resource, changes to your business model or maybe an office move around?

 Whatever the reason you’re intending to make changes to your business, be assured morale and productivity will be affected?

 Lack of motivation within the workplace can be contagious, with low morale leading to high staff turnover, disgruntled and unenthusiastic employees and low productivity.

 So how can you help to boost morale, with a low budget and little time?

 To make a positive difference to morale and productivity in your business here are some useful ideas for simple, inexpensive ways to make changes and boost morale.